How to Securely Connect and Manage Distributed Apps

 Anthos also enables attaching non-Google Kubernetes clusters to it.
 This way, it provides a single pane of glass overview of all user clusters.

-Also, GKE provides logging, monitoring, AI-driven auto-scaling, auto-repair, and auto-upgrade, keeping clusters healthy and highly responsive, even in cases of massive resource spikes.
+Additionally, GKE offers logging, monitoring, AI-driven auto-scaling, auto-repair, and auto-upgrade capabilities, ensuring clusters remain healthy and highly responsive, even during massive resource spikes.

 Clusters need to have previously established policies and security guard roles.
-This is manageable on a single cluster level controlled by a single team.
+This is manageable at the single cluster level, controlled by a single team.
 However, there are usually multiple teams in an organization, each one using clusters that are either on-prem or on various cloud solutions.
 Managing all these clusters is challenging and time-consuming.

-ACM is an automation suite providing policy and configuration upon the entire multi-cloud infrastructure.
+ACM is an automation suite providing policy and configuration for the entire multi-cloud infrastructure.
 It enables setting policies for specific clusters across Kubernetes deployments, ensuring the desired state of clusters is constantly maintained at scale.
-It also prevents other teams or individuals from making modifications harmful to the clusters.
+It also prevents other teams or individuals from making modifications that are harmful to the clusters.

 A service mesh ensures fast and secure service-to-service communication in a microservice architecture.
 Anthos has its own service mesh that automates operations inside a network and provides an overview of: